markmac99/auroracam/README.md

 ### Scheduling the job
 Each time the script is run it creates or updates a scheduled job in the Pi's crontab so there's no need to do this manually.

-### Uploads to S3
-The images and MP4 can also be uploaded to an AWS S3 bucket by specifying an upload bucket in the config file.Images are uploaded every 30 seconds.

 ### Configuration File
 This holds the IP address, camera location and name, and the location of data and logs as well as the name of any S3 bucket if thats being used.
 You can also tweak the gain to set the camera to at night though the default should be good.
 See the section on Installation for more information.